When Did the Anaconda Plan Start

 Why Did the Union Call it the Anaconda Plan

-The Anaconda Plan was the Union’s strategic plan to defeat the Confederacy at the start of the American Civil War.
-The goal was to defeat the rebellion by blockading southern ports and controlling the Mississippi river.
+The main purpose of the Anaconda plan was to defeat the rebellion by blockading southern ports and controlling the Mississippi river.
 This would cut off and isolate the south from the outside world.